The invisible undercurrent, undertow of self-made rules… Or if you prefer, the invisible strings that move the puppet…

 - If I am afraid then I should… this one has a lot of rules.

 - If I can think it, then it should happen right away without effort

-- If I do something, I should do it with effort, or it won’t count
+- or If I do something, I should do it with effort, or it won’t count

 Most or maybe even all of these rules were invented in childhood, in response to some adversity, trauma, parent’s treatment of you, etc.

 One of these rules is so strong, it is an anchor.
 To misery.
-It can be pulled like an attachment.
+I can pull it like an attachment.